 Art.
-27(3) and Recital 90 RED II formulate requirements for the temporal and spatial correlation of, on the one hand, electricity generation and, on the other hand, consumption for the production of electricity-based fuels as well as the additionality of the RE used.
+27(3) and Recital 90 RED II formulate requirements for the temporal and spatial correlation of, on the one hand, electricity generation and, on the other hand, consumption for the production of electricity-based fuels as well as the additionality of the renewable energy used.
 The verification methodology is to be specified in more detail by the end of 2021 by a delegated act.
-Table 5provides an overview of the criteria that are being discussed (see also Hoffmann and Antoni 2021).
-The focus is on liquid and gaseous electricity-based fuels that can be counted towards the RED II transport sector target for RE.
-Proving the temporal and spatial connection aims to show that a corresponding demand could have been met from RE in balance-sheet terms.
+Table 5 provides an overview of the criteria that are being discussed (as of July 20201; see also Hoffmann and Antoni 2021).
+The focus is on liquid and gaseous electricity-based fuels that can be counted towards the RED II transport sector target for RES.
+Proving the temporal and spatial connection aims to show that a corresponding demand could have been met from RES on balance.
 For example, regarding plant location, the discussion holds that electricity and hydrogen production plants should be located in the same price zone or in neighbouring price zones without a systemic grid bottleneck.
 Since all of Germany is a single price zone, a broad notion of spatial connection would have to apply here.
 As proof of the temporal connection, a quarter-hourly balance of renewable electricity generation and consumption is being discussed.
-To ensure additionality, it is suggested that the electricity should come from an unsubsidised RE plant that was commissioned no more than twelve months before the electrolyser.
-In addition, a requirement for PPAs between the RE plant and the electrolyser is being considered.
+To ensure additionality, it is suggested that the electricity should come from RES plants that have not received financial support and were commissioned no more than twelve months before the electrolyser.
+In addition, a requirement for PPAs between the RES plant and the electrolyser is being considered.
 Note, however, that PPAs can take many forms (Hilpert 2018), so more specific requirements would be called for.

-At the national level, the amended EEV formulates requirements for the production of green hydrogen to be exempt from for EEG levy (see Section 3; Art.
-3b EEV).
+At the national level, the amended EEV formulates requirements for the production of green hydrogen to be exempt from for EEG surcharge (see Section 3; Section 3b EEV).
 The criteria for the renewable electricity drawn from the grid refer to the location of the plant (at least 80% of it must originate from plants located in the German price zone; no more than 20% may come from plants located in a price zone that is electrically connected to Germany), as well as additionality.
-While no subsidy payments may be claimed for the electricity used, unlike the criteria discussed at the EU level, this does not preclude procurement from plants that have previously received subsidies.
+While no financial support may be claimed for the electricity used, unlike the criteria discussed at the EU level, this does not preclude procurement from plants that have previously received support.
 The requirements of the EEV will be further developed once the EU Commission's delegated act is available.